fineanmol/plant-tree/README.md

-🌳 Updated on Fri, 30 May 2025 10:47:41 GMT
+🌿 Updated on Fri, 30 May 2025 17:21:50 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Experience is the name everyone gives to their mistakes."